Our church ministries are organized into three pillars: Worship, Learn, and Serve

 Docent tours of our beautiful stained glass windows are offered every Wednesday morning, from 11:00am - 12:00pm, as well as specially requested scheduled times.
 We present a brief history of our church, along with significant spiritual and artistic facts about the stained glass windows.

 Each week our teams serve others in love.
-These teams host and serve for our Sunday mornings and Wednesday night dinners.
+These teams host and serve for Common Grounds (Sunday morning coffee and fellowship hub), Wednesday night dinners, and receptions.

 The Goal of the Discover First Team is to provide the opportunity for others to join us in our Mission of Disciple Making through Worship, Growth and Service.
 We have meetings the first Tuesday of each month at 5:30 PM.